dsl-logo

 Is there a cost?

-Some lenders charge an extra home loan fee to access offset or a higher interest rate may apply to the loan.
+Some lenders charge an extra home loan fee to access offset or a higher interest rate may apply.

 Online redraws are generally free but there may be a fee for redraws carried out at a branch or using phone banking.